MPOX VACCINE AND TESTING ARE AVAILABLE IN NORTH GEORGIA

 ONLINE APPOINTMENT REGISTRATION

-If you meet the eligibility criteria for monkeypox vaccination, you can now click on the red button below to register ONLINE for an available appointment at one of *two locations in the North Georgia Health District or at other public health monkeypox vaccination sites in Georgia.
+If you meet the eligibility criteria for m-pox vaccination, you can now click on the red button below to register ONLINE for an available appointment at one of two locations in the North Georgia Health District or at other public health monkeypox vaccination sites in Georgia.

 - Cherokee County Health Department Woodstock Health Center, 7545 North Main Street, Suite 100, Woodstock, GA 30188